linusjf/CIAY/AthanassianCreed.md

+Whoever desires to be saved should above all hold to the catholic faith.

+Anyone who does not keep it whole and unbroken will doubtless perish eternally.

+Now this is the catholic faith:

+That we worship one God in trinity and the trinity in unity, neither blending their persons nor dividing their essence.
+For the person of the Father is a distinct person, the person of the Son is another, and that of the Holy Spirit still another.
+But the divinity of the Father, Son, and Holy Spirit is one, their glory equal, their majesty coeternal.

+What quality the Father has, the Son has, and the Holy Spirit has.
+The Father is uncreated,
+the Son is uncreated,
+the Holy Spirit is uncreated.

+The Father is immeasurable,
+the Son is immeasurable,
+the Holy Spirit is immeasurable.

+The Father is eternal,
+the Son is eternal,
+the Holy Spirit is eternal.

+And yet there are not three eternal beings;
+there is but one eternal being.
+So too there are not three uncreated or immeasurable beings;
+there is but one uncreated and immeasurable being.

+Similarly, the Father is almighty, the Son is almighty, the Holy Spirit is almighty.
+Yet there are not three almighty beings;
+there is but one almighty being.

+Thus the Father is God,
+the Son is God,
+the Holy Spirit is God.
+Yet there are not three gods;
+there is but one God.

+Thus the Father is Lord,
+the Son is Lord,
+the Holy Spirit is Lord.
+Yet there are not three lords;
+there is but one Lord.

+Just as Christian truth compels us to confess each person individually as both God and Lord, so catholic religion forbids us to say that there are three gods or lords.

 The Father was neither made nor created nor begotten from anyone.
 The Son was neither made nor created;
 he was begotten from the Father alone.